Logesh1272004/Task-5-Data-Science---Text-Classification-on-consumer-complaint-dataset/README.md

 - The importance of preprocessing and feature engineering in text classification.
 - The strengths and weaknesses of different models in handling real-world complaint data.
-- The use of deep learning (CNN/LSTM) for improved classification when sufficient data is available.
+- The use of deep learning CNN for improved classification when sufficient data is available.
 - The potential for future improvements such as hyperparameter tuning, ensemble methods, and transformer-based models (BERT).